SuperNEMO-DBD/Falaise/documentation/flsimulate/FLSimulate.md

 Available Experiments {#usingflsimulate_experiments}
 =====================

-The currently only available experiment in `flsimulate` is:
+The currently only available experiment in `flsimulate` is the SuperNEMO Demonstrator (tag=`"urn:snemo:demonstrator"`).

-- `demonstrator`
+Only one experimental setup is available (tag=`"urn:snemo:demonstrator:setup:1.0"`).
+It consists in the description of the SuperNEMO demonstrator detector through a geometry model identified with the `"urn:snemo:demonstrator:geometry:4.0"` tag.
+In the future, additional experimental setups will be implemented, including not only the geometry model but also the description of the electronics (at least the part of it needed for the offline software).

-As of version 4.0 of the geometry and its associated variant system, it includes two flavours of the general layout of the detector:
+As of version 4.0 of the geometry model and its associated variant system, the experimental setup includes two flavours of the general layout of the detector:
-- `Basic` : realistic model of the full detector
+- `Basic` : realistic model of the full demonstrator detector (*French* and *Italian* sides, source frame, external shielding)
-- `HalfCommissioning` : realistic model of the detector with only one calorimeter wall assemblied with one tracker submodule and no source frame  (*French* side, end 2016-begin 2017 context).
+- `HalfCommissioning` : realistic model of the detector with only one calorimeter wall assemblied with one tracker submodule and no source frame  (only *French* side, end 2016-begin 2017 context).

 Each of these layouts publish additional options.